quantifyearth/LIFE/README.md

 Code for calculating persistence values.

-Derived from and using IUCN modlib and aoh lib by Daniele Baisero.
+Originally derived from and using IUCN modlib and aoh lib by Daniele Baisero.

+## Pipeline

+The code is designed to run as a series of independant stages to minimise re-running code.
+The stages currently are:

+1. Input generation: running speciesgenerator.py will generate a CSV list of species/seasonality/experiment tuples.
+2. AoH calculation: using a tool like [littlejohn](https://github.com/carboncredits/littlejohn) you can then process each line of the generated data.
+This will create a new CSV file that has the inputs plus the area in.
+3. Persistence calculation: TODO - add script that processes the output of stage 2 to generate persistence values in CSV.

+This is currently encoded in the included makefile.

 ## Configuration